energywebfoundation/iam-client-lib/docs/api/classes/modules_claims.ClaimsService.md

 `Promise`<`undefined` \| `VerifiableCredential`<`RoleCredentialSubject`\> \| `RoleEIP191JWT`\>

-Resolved Credetiantial of type VerifiableCredential<RoleCredentialSubject> || RoleEIP191JWT or undefined
+credential if available or undefined if not

 ___